Childcare providers still face uncertainty

 Some providers blamed the supplemental unemployment benefits that came with federal pandemic aid, which made their wages less competitive.
 Others said their staff deserve better wages, but offering that was challenging even before the pandemic.

-Childcare is a low-wage industry, however, expanded unemployment benefits make it hard for low-wage industries, usually service industries to recruit workers.
-Childcare providers, much like businesses in the hospitality industry cannot raise wages infinitely to attract wages.
+Childcare is a low-wage industry; however, expanded unemployment benefits make it hard for low-wage industries, usually service industries, to recruit workers.
+Childcare providers, much like businesses in the hospitality industry, cannot raise wages infinitely to attract talent.
 And besides, low wages in childcare are partly due to costly regulation that takes money away from staff to compliance activities.